-It can be difficult to establish a personal connection through a written profile, but that profile is an important factor when it comes to finding new clients.
-Adding an introduction video to your profile can be a great way to quickly build a bond with prospective clients by providing a more interactive preview of your unique characteristics and what it’ll be like to work with you.
+Establishing a personal connection remotely through your written profile can be difficult.
+That’s why we’ve designed more ways for you to introduce yourself to potential clients.
+Though your written profile will still be important,adding a video introduction to your profile can be a great way to quickly build a bond with prospective clients.
+Video can provide a more interactive preview of your unique characteristics and what it’ll be like to work with you.
 Need inspiration before you get started?

-Check out these stellar intro videos from some of your fellow freelancers
+Check out these example intro videos from some of your fellow freelancers

 Feature your best work

-Use your portfolio to draw a potential client's attention and showcase the quality of your work plus the value of your expertise.
+Your portfolio is another great way to show potential clients what you can do for them.
+Use your portfolio to attract attention and showcase the quality of your work plus the value of your expertise.

 List your certifications

-Listing the certifications you’ve earned can help prove your specific knowledge or abilities, particularly if they relate to specific systems or software.
+Listing the certifications you’ve earned can add credibility to your profile, particularly if they relate to specific systems or software.

 Add your employment history